Skip to main content

 Bridgeport Hospital provides advanced, comprehensive and customized gynecological care for patients, from adolescence through adulthood, including complex conditions that are precancerous, require minimally invasive surgery, or other medical or surgical treatments.
 Our highly skilled team uses the most technologically advanced, research-based methods to provide preventative care, accurate diagnosis and targeted treatment of gynecological conditions including complex contraception, abnormal bleeding, ovarian cysts, pelvic pain, bladder leakage, and others.

-Abnormal pap smears and HPV tests
+Abnormal PAP smears and HPV tests

-Screening for cervical cancer is performed using pap and/or human papillomavirus (HPV) tests.
+Screening for cervical cancer is performed using PAP and/or human papillomavirus (HPV) tests.
 When the test results are abnormal, more frequent testing might be needed, or further evaluation may be recommended.
 Our gynecologists have expertise in evidence-based management of abnormal results and diagnostic evaluation that can include a colposcopy exam of the cervix.
 We partner with gynecologic pathologists to identify precancerous cervical lesions and provide timely treatment.

 If you're experiencing changes in your menstrual cycle—such as heavier, more frequent, prolonged, or unpredictable bleeding—you’re not alone, and help is available.
 Our gynecology experts are here to listen, provide answers, and guide you toward treatment options that align with your health needs and personal goals.